-Australians have lost over $21 million to buying and selling scams in 2020*, and this number continues to rise.
+Australians lost over $34 million to buying and selling scams in 2021*, and this number continues to rise.
 So, it's more important than ever to understand what these scams are and how to avoid them.

 5 tips to avoid online shopping scams

 If it looks or sounds too good to be true, it probably is.
 So, if you can't find a deal that good elsewhere, it's likely a scam.

 If shopping at an unknown or unfamiliar retailer, search for reviews beyond the retailer’s site and/or use a website reputation checker.

 3. Use secure payments

 Where possible, pay using a credit card, PayPal or, if available, use the dynamic CVC on your digital card.
 Avoid payments such as gift cards, cash, wire transfer or cryptocurrency.

 Check that a link is sending you to a website you recognise by hovering over it before clicking.
 Also, confirm the spelling of the URL is the website you’re expecting.

 Scammers can easily pose as both buyers and sellers on platforms like Gumtree, eBay and Facebook Marketplace, so be cautious and read the ratings and reviews of sellers.